Cat Recovery Collars and Cones

 With Billy, we tried ordering a smaller, softer cone, then cutting it down to half its original size.
 He still had trouble with ordinary activities, even with getting into and out of his litter box.

-Finally, we took his well-splashed advice and just took the damn thing off, even though the incision in his tummy was not fully healed and grooming could cause a need to redo or worse.
+Finally, we took his well-splashed advice and just took the damn thing off.
+But the incision in his tummy was not fully healed and grooming could cause a need to redo or worse.

-Maybe we were crazy, but we decided to trust our smart cat.
+Maybe we were crazy, but we trusted our smart cat.
 We discouraged grooming in that area whenever we noticed it — it was only once — and he got the idea.

 Two weeks later, we stifled chuckles when, removing the stitches, his vet congratulated us on how well we did keeping Billy in that giant canine cone all that time.